cozy/cozy-stack/docs/intents.md

 ### 4. Handshake

-The next phase consist of the client and the service estabishing a communication channel between them.
+The next phase consist of the client and the service establishing a communication channel between them.
 The communication will be done using the [window.postMessage](https://developer.mozilla.org/fr/docs/Web/API/Window/postMessage) API.

 #### Service Initialization